ChrstphrHll/npc_gen/students/Romen Uldreiyn.md

 ### Description
 - Goliath Druid from Chillwild Peaks
 - 8th year Protection student in Fiesn
-- short straight violet hair that's plain, Pale Blue eyes, and Light Tan skin
+- short frizzy dark red hair that's messy, Pale Blue eyes, and Light Tan skin
 - Is Self-reliant and Superficial, and has Fitness as their ideal

 ### Organizations